macs3-project/MACS/README.md

    Then a pdf file `NAME_model.pdf` will be generated in your current directory.
 Note, R is required to draw this figure.

-7. The .bdg files are in bedGraph format which can be imported to UCSC genome browser or be converted into even smaller bigWig files.
-There are two kinds of bdg files, one for treatment and the other one for control.
+7. The `NAME_treat_pileup.bdg` and `NAME_control_lambda.bdg` files are
+   in bedGraph format which can be imported to UCSC genome browser or be converted into even smaller bigWig files.
+The `NAME_treat_pielup.bdg` contains the pileup signals (normalized according to `--scale-to` option) from ChIP/treatment sample.
+The `NAME_control_lambda.bdg` contains local biases estimated for each genomic locations from control sample, or from treatment sample when control sample is absent.
+The subcommand `bdgcmp` can be used to compare these two files and make bedGraph file of scores such as p-value, q-value, log likelihood, and log fold changes.

 ## Other useful links